skcloudlab/azure-avd-automation/README.md

 The goal is to automate the **complete lifecycle of AVD user provisioning**, from request submission to infrastructure deployment and user access assignment.

+## Quick Start

+1. Review the architecture diagrams in `/diagrams`
+2. Read the implementation notes in `/docs`
+3. Review Terraform root module in `/terraform`
+4. Review reusable components in `/modules`
+5. Review sample pipelines in `/pipelines`
+6. Review sample Logic App workflows in `/logicapp`

 ## Keywords